Syncleus/Ferma/docs/object_mapping.md

 <N> Set<? extends N> toSet(Class<N> kind);
 ```

-!! note
+!!! note
     Each of these methods also have an equivelant method with the suffix `Explicit`, we will discuss those later as they
-   only become important when we begin to discuss the differences between typed and untyped mode.
+    only become important when we begin to discuss the differences between Typed Mode and `Untyped Mode`.

 Each of these methods has a slightly different behavior.
 For full details see the Ferma Javadocs for the Traversable
 class.
 However, in short, the `next(Class)` method returns any one of the matching elements and frames it as the
 specified type.
-It will throw an exception however if no vertexes match.
+It will throw an exception however if no vertex are found.
 The `nextOrDefault` varient avoids the
 exception by returning the default value when there are no matches, which can be `0` or `null` for example.
 Similarly
-`nextOrAdd` will add a new vertex to the underlying graph if the traversal yields no matches. finally `frame(Class)`,
+`nextOrAdd` will add a new vertex to the underlying graph if the traversal yields no matches.
+Finally `frame(Class)`,
 `toList(Class)`, and `toSet(Class)` will return all elements that match the traversal as either a `Iterator`, `List`,
 or a `Set`.